enkidevs/curriculum/javascript/browser-apis/toolbox-ii/permission-api.md

 ---
 ## Revision

-To what browsers is the Permission API currently limited to?
+Which of the following is a valid method for checking Permissions API browser compatibility?

-??? ???
+???

-* Chrome
+* MDN
-* Firefox
+* NPM
-* Safari
+* GitHub
-* Internet Explorer
+* DockerHub